vitpia/markdown-cv/index.md

 ## Products
 ### Released
-[__“SimpTell”__](https://simptell.nl/), an application for the training of elliptical language production style by patients with chronic Broca’s aphasia _(Co-developer, with Marina Ruiter and Ardi Roelofs)_
+[__“SimpTell”__](https://www.afasietherapie.nl/), an application for the training of elliptical language production style by patients with chronic Broca’s aphasia _(Co-developer, with main developer Marina Ruiter and co-developer Ardi Roelofs)_
 ### Under development
 __“Syntest”__, a Dutch test for the comprehension of (complex) syntactic structures	*(with Nikki Janssen)*
 __"Quest"__, for Quick ESTimation of language functioning in Dutch *(with Adrià Rofes)*